scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

    - `Beacon`: Specifies the method that calls the control service at the neighboring AS in order to propagate the extended PCB.
 - `BeaconRequest`: Specifies the request message sent by the `Beacon` method to the control service of the neighboring AS.
 It contains the following element:
    - `PathSegment`: Specifies the path segment to propagate to the neighboring AS.
 For more information on the Protobuf message type `PathSegment`, see [](#segment).
-- `BeaconResponse`: Specifies the response message from the neighboring AS.
+- `BeaconResponse`: An empty message returned as an acknowledgement upon success.

 ### Effects of Clock Inaccuracy